Andreas Tegström: Later career

 In August 2009, he was loaned out to the First Division side Hønefoss until the end of the season, with an option to buy.
 In his first match for Hønefoss, Tegström scored a goal against Alta; the game ended with a 2–0 victory.
 He scored a four goals in 12 matches for Hønefoss.
 After the season, he returned to Fredrikstad, which had been relegated to the First Division.
 He was troubled by injuries in his last season with Fredrikstad, and he started only nine matches.
 Jönköpings Södra wanted to buy Tegström during the summer, but he did not join the club until his contract with Fredrikstad expired after the 2010 season.
 After playing two seasons for the Superettan side, Tegström returned to Husqvarna ahead of the 2013 season, where in addition to playing for the team, he was hired as chief of marketing.

 Managerial career

 In December 2015, Tegström was unveiled as the new manager of Assyriska IK in the Swedish Football Division 3.

-On 30 December 2020 he was announced as the head coach of his former team Sandefjord, together with Ødegaard, replacing Martí Cifuentes.
+On 30 December 2020 he was announced as the head coach of his former team Sandefjord, together with Hans Erik Ødegaard, replacing Martí Cifuentes.
+When Ødegaard left to take over Lillestrøm ahead of the 2025 season, Tegström remained in Sandefjord and took sole charge as manager.